 - Glen Park has the highest-percentage of long-term riders; 68% have been riding for 5+ years.

 - Looking at non-home based trips (i.e., riders coming from work, airplane trips, etc.), the SFO station has the highest percentage of first-time riders (15%).

-The Station Profile Study has been an important source of ridership data for BART over the years; the first one was launched in 1973 and the latest one is the 13th such study in the history of BART.
+The Station Profile Study has been an important source of ridership data for BART over the years; the first one was launched in 1973 and the latest one is the 14th such study in the history of BART.
 BART will use these data to plan for the future.
 The Association of Bay Area Governments (ABAG) projects that the nine-county region’s population will grow from 7.7 million people in 2015 to 9.1 million in 2035, an 18% increase.

 Sortable Excel Data Files: